Avalanche Charity & Community Work

-The whole world has gone just a little bit mental in the last couple of years, some horrible people spent a lot of money they didn't have and now everyone (particularly SME's) are obsessed with their bottom line.
+The whole world has gone just a little bit mental in the last couple of years and now everyone (particularly businesses) are obsessed with their bottom line.
 Don't get us wrong, this is an understandable position to take and at Avalanche we know how important it is to keep the lights on.
 We also know how hard it can be for many charities as they can really feel the pinch, that is why Avalanche regularly contribute our time to local charities and amazing people who are trying to change the world through their actions and campaigns.
 We like to help in our own unique way by putting these charities/campaigns online and help them get their message out to the public and get people contributing to these worthwhile causes once again.
 Although Avalanche has only been active since mid-2012, we have already helped both the Kerry Parents & Friends Association and Headstrong Ireland with sponsorship of local events and by contributing a complimentary website to help get visitors/donations for their respective events.

 We have also sponsored a Kerry athlete who will be hoping to represent Ireland in rowing at the Olympic Games in Rio 2016, you can check out Monika's site!
 Get in touch with her if you are interested in helping out!
 We campaigned vigorously for a Yes vote in the Irish referendum on May 22nd.
 At Avalanche we believe in it wholeheartedly and we are ecstatic that everyone got out and voted yes on the big day!
 Most recently I decided to give back to our local GAA club, Ballyduff by sponsoring U14 jerseys for the Feile Na Gael.
 Just over 10 years ago I had the great honour of captaining Ballyduff to the Hurling Feile Na Gael.